manassaloi/manassaloi.github.io/_posts/2020-01-26-personal-life-frameworks.markdown

 43. [Focus on the work, not the person](https://sive.rs/you-not-them); all that matters is what you do with the ideas, no matter the source.
 Apply them to your own life in your own way

 44. [Think in metaphors](https://sive.rs/metaphor); learn to see past the example, focus on the lesson, and apply it to your own life

+45. [Never do anything in life that is motivated by a feeling of inadequacy](https://manassaloi.com/2020/12/21/inadequacy.html); if you do, it will ultimately backfire and make you feel even more inadequate

 **Note:** I will keep expanding this list